 The humanities, it is constantly said, are in free fall and notable only for their dramatic decline and the unremitting “crisis” confronting them.
 This crisis may be more apparent than real however, as the UMHumanities blog and others have discussed; or if it is real it is because references to this “crisis” have been so common and insistent that cumulatively they have conjured it into being.
 It is, in other words, a manufactured or ginned-up crisis.

 Of course, that is only one side of it.
-The humanities are certainly not without their champions.
-As the swelling body of literature defending the importance and value of the humanities so clearly attests, there are many reasons to study the Humanities and Social Science disciplines, from the practical to the personal.
+The humanities are certainly not without their champions, and as the swelling body of literature defending the importance and value of the humanities so clearly attests, there are many reasons to study the Humanities and Social Science disciplines, from the practical to the personal.
 A strong economic argument can be made for their value and relevance, and this drastically underappreciated reality will hopefully become a subject of future discussion among our community.
 Far more familiar are the arguments stressing how the humanities cultivate the imagination and personal development, contribute to individual and collective happiness and well-being, and educate thoughtful, engaged “citizens” of the world.

 Though generally commendable, appropriate and accurate, when voiced by the professoriate such defences can unfortunately ring a little flat and sound indulgent and out-of-touch, like so much pious nostalgia.
 Opinions about education often sound a lot like opinions about pop music, at least in so far as both tend to insist it was better back in the day.
 Perhaps this explains why so few of even the best and most compelling defences of the humanities make use of current student assessments of their value and importance.